Introduction

 2. Eat Smaller Meals

-Large meals are hard for digestion.
+Large meals are challenging for digestion.

-The stomach becomes very full.
 The intestines must work harder.

-This can cause pain and bloating.
+Such actions can cause pain and bloating.

 Instead of three big meals, try five small meals.